hth313/OS4/doc/functions.rst

 ------------------

-An ordinary function is one that goes through the NULL check and does not put up a prompt, i.e. ``SIN``.
+An ordinary function is one that goes through the NULL check and does not put up a prompt, e.g. ``SIN``.
 They can either be programmable or non-programmable.
 This is controlled by whether the first instruction address (internally called XADR) is a ``NOP`` instruction (opcode ``0x000``) or not.